 A Sunset Seminar with CoreLogic and the Urban Institute

-This February, CoreLogic partnered with the Urban Institute to co-host a seminar highlighting the effect of higher interest rates on the housing and mortgage markets.
-The event was the 10th in the Sunset Seminar series, sponsored by CoreLogic and the Urban Institute and focused on public policy thought leadership relevant to the mortgage market.
+In April, CoreLogic partnered with the Urban Institute to co-host an evening seminar focused on the future of home appraisals.
+The event was the 11th in the Sunset Seminar series, sponsored by CoreLogic and the Urban Institute and focused on public policy thought leadership relevant to the mortgage market.
 The series brings together policymakers, practitioners and analysts for lively, data-driven discussions on topics of current importance.

-A summary of the event is available online, as well as a copy of the event agenda, speaker biographies and speaker presentations.
-CoreLogic and the Urban Institute are currently in the early stages of planning the 11th installment of the Sunset Seminar series, and more information will be released in the months ahead.
+A summary of the event is available online, as well as a copy of the event agenda, speaker biographies, and speaker presentations.
+CoreLogic and the Urban Institute are currently in the early stages of planning the 12th installment of the Sunset Seminar series, and more information will be released in the months ahead.

 [related_posts_content limit="5" title="Related Posts"]